Proudly serving Greater Dallas

 In Memory of Maria

-Erica was heading home to Texas when she started to feel an inexplicable dizziness.
-She pulled into a rest stop where she saw a black puppy trying to get in another traveler's car.
-They shooed the puppy off and vanished in the rain.
-Erica stepped out into the cold and the little dog came right over and fell into her arms.
+Erica was heading home to Texas when she started to feel dizzy.
+Upon pulling into a rest stop she saw a black puppy trying to get in another traveler's car.
+They shooed the dog off and drove away.
+Erica stepped out into the cold and the young pup came right over and fell into her arms.

 Erica's dizziness vanished as she wrapped the puppy in a towel and turned up the heat.
-The ordeal left the puppy rigid with anxiety.
-But after half an hour, probably at the limit of exhaustion, the puppy took a deep breath, completely relaxed and fell into a deep slumber.
+The puppy was rigid with cold, but after half an hour, probably at the limit of exhaustion, the puppy took a deep breath, completely relaxed and fell into a deep and safe slumber.

 I met Erica a few months later.
 The first time I knocked on her door, a little black dog poked her nose through the blinds and acted like she "recognized" me.
 When I stepped in, the little dog went bananas, running up the wall, and barking joyfully as if she had foreseen the event.
 The message was unmistakable, "He's the one!
-He's the one!
 It's him!
-He's HERE!!"
+He's here!!"

-I was taken aback because I had only just met Erica a few days before and I did not know yet if I was "the one."
+I had only just met Erica a few days before and did not know yet if I was "the one."
 But turns out, somehow Maria knew.